 The School has a 401(k) Retirement Plan (Plan).
 All employees are eligible to participate in the Plan upon hiring.
 The School contributes 3% of the employee's salary if approved in the budget.
-The School's contribution to the Plan in fiscal year 2017 was \$2,245.
+There were no contributions in 2018.